 Equipping vulnerable people to adapt to a changing climate

-Climate change affects everyone, but its effects are felt most by the world’s poorest and most marginalised communities, who live in regions that are susceptible to changes in the climate and whose livelihoods are dependent on natural resources – for example drought-prone sub-Saharan Africa, or in marginal areas such as floodplains or unstable hillsides.
+Climate change affects everyone, but its effects are felt most by the world’s poorest and most marginalised communities – for example drought-prone sub-Saharan Africa, or in marginal areas such as floodplains or unstable hillsides.

-Because of this, we embed climate change as a cross-cutting theme across our four universal goals.
-Our work, in energy access, agriculture, disaster risk reduction and water and waste, is equipping vulnerable people to adapt to a changing climate and cope with severe weather events.
+Because of this, we embed climate change adaptation across our programmes.
+Our work, in energy access, agriculture, disaster risk reduction and water and waste, equips vulnerable people to adapt to a changing climate and cope with severe weather events.

 Practical Action have developed simple, practical solutions that can help people to minimise the ways in which floods, droughts and extreme weather affect their lives.
 We know that small-scale technologies can make a difference, and around the world, we're working with people to help them adapt.

 Poor people are the least prepared to protect themselves and adapt to a changing climate.
-Practical Action is working with these communities to:
+We work with these communities to: